 5. Bustling City Market

 - The Georgia Tasting Room offers wine tastings of 6 samples for $3, wine slushies, and moonshine tastings.
-We highly recommend the Muscapino, red muscadine blended with jalapeno peppers, from Courson’s Winery in GA.
+We recommend the Muscapino, red muscadine blended with jalapeno peppers, from Courson’s Winery in GA.

 - The bustling City Market, the art and soul of Savannah, has live music, events, carriage rides, art galleries, shopping, dining, and more.

 - The Paris Market and Brocante is one example of the chic, whimsical boutiques and shops found in Savannah.
 Also a cafe, this market has everything imaginable for sale from muffin snail shells and Christmas decorations to wardrobes and cheddar crisps.
 The best shopping is downstairs.

 - There are many signs cautioning guests to use the historic steps to River Street at their own risk.

 Here are a couple of our favorite stops for drinks along the river: